JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 Inspector Coffey said that leaseholders are left with two bleak options: moving out of the area or remaining but being impoverished.
 Like-for-like swap was the only option that would have enabled leaseholders to remain in the area without being impoverished. *We will need to show that the shared equity deal impoverishes leaseholders despite change in the £16k policy.
 (Investigate service charges etc)*

-## The scheme underlying the Order is not viable and therefore not deliverable.
+## The scheme is not viable and therefore not deliverable.
 There are three main factors contributing to the non-viability of the scheme:

 1. The Scheme was not viable in the first place